seanpmaxwell/model-initializer/README.md

 - `refine`: optional for all types but required for objects without a `props` property.
   - This function will always be called if truthy and will be used in `new` and `isValid` to validate a value.
   - For each `str` or `num` type, you can also pass string or number array to `refine` instead of a function.
 The validation check will make sure that the value is included in the array.
-- `transform`: you might want to transform a value before validating it or setting in the new function.
-You can pass the optional `transform` property.
+- `trans` (short for transform): you might want to transform a value before validating it or setting in the new function.
+You can pass the optional `trans` property.
 Transform will run before validation is done and manipulate the original object being passed with a new value.
-If the key is absent from the object, then `transform` will be skipped.
+If the key is absent from the object, then `trans` will be skipped.
 To give an example, maybe you received a string value over an API call and you want it transformed into a `number` or you want to run `JSON.parse`.
-  - `transform` can be a a function `(arg: unknown) => "typesafe value"`, `auto` or `json`.
+  - `trans` can be a a function `(arg: unknown) => "typesafe value"`, `auto` or `json`.
   - `auto` can work for `num`, `str`, `bool`, `date` base-types and is short for doing `(arg: unknown) => "Base-Type i.e. Number"(arg)`
   - `json` can be applied to any type and is short for doing `(arg: unknown) => JSON.parse(arg)`
-  - Note that transform will NOT be applied to the default values.
+  - Note that `trans` will NOT be applied to the default values.
 - Number types can also have the `range` prop.
 The values are:
   - `+`: any positive number
   - `-`: any negative number